Git code synchronization and merge

 Specify an OSS path to store code metadata, for example, dataworks-workspace-code.

-4. After completing the configuration, click Start Synchronization.
-You must then initialize the repository by clicking Initialize.
+4. After you complete the configuration, click Start Sync.
+You will then need to initialize the Git repository.
+Click Initialization.
 The system automatically creates the required branches in the Git repository and synchronizes the code from the current workspace.
 This process may take several minutes.
 During this time, you can click the image icon in the upper-right corner to view the initialization log.

 Note

 If you disable and then re-enable synchronization, you must initialize it again.
-Before re-initializing, clear the corresponding files from OSS.
+Before you re-initialize, clear the files from OSS.

 • dataworks_${region}_${projectId}_save: Corresponds to the code after a save operation in DataWorks.